nicholaslocascio/deep-regex/README.md

 Code for the paper [Neural Generation of Regular Expressions from Natural Language with Minimal Domain Knowledge](http://arxiv.org/abs/1608.03000) (EMNLP 2016).

+#### Summary
+Our neural model translates natural language queries into regular expressions which embody their meaning.
+We model the problem as a sequence-to-sequence mapping task using attention-based LSTM's.
+Our model achieves a performance gain of 19.6% over previous state-of-the-art models.

+We also present a methodology for collecting a large corpus of regular expression, natural language pairs using Mechanical Turk and grammar generation.
+We utilize this methology to create the `NL-RX` dataset.

+This dataset is open and available in this repo.

 ## Installation

 ### Requirements